-No tuition will be charged and full refund will be made on any amounts paid, upon application supported by proof as necessary, under the following circumstances:
+No tuition will be charged and a full refund will be made on any amounts paid upon application supported by proof as necessary, under the following circumstances:

-- If a course for which the student is registered is canceled by the university. - If a student's serious injury causing incapacity or death occurs.
+- if a course for which the student is registered is canceled by the university; or - if a student's serious injury causes incapacity or a student's death occurs.

-Under other exceptional circumstances, such as withdrawal for involuntary military service, serious illness or action by the university, consideration may be given for a refund or credit for unused tuition upon written request to the bursar.
+Under other exceptional circumstances, such as withdrawal for involuntary military service, serious illness, or action by the university, consideration may be given for a refund or credit for unused tuition upon written request to the bursar.